plateau avec des plantes de la pharmacopée chinoise

 Before prescribing a herbal preparation, the Chinese doctor will carry out a diagnosis to assess the imbalances at the root of the patient’s symptoms.
 Each prescription, even if it’s based on existing recipes called formulas, will thus be tailored to each patient’s individual terrain and temperament.

-A formula is always made up of several plants or substances.
-Indeed, Chinese pharmacopoeia relies on the combined effect of several plants to create a synergistic effect.
-This also minimizes the side-effects of taking a single plant in large quantities, or eliminates the toxic effects of a single plant.
-Different substances can act on different aspects of the disease or on different organs.
+This also minimizes the side effects that could result from taking a single plant in large quantities, or neutralizes certain toxic effects of a plant.
+The different substances can act on several aspects of the disease or on different organs.

 Thousands of plants and substances

-The Monarch remedy is the essential ingredient of the formula, holding the curative role for the main symptom targeted.
-The Minister reinforces the curative effect of the Monarch; the Assistant cooperates with the first two to enhance their therapeutic effects and enable them to be better tolerated.
-Finally, the Guide remedy directs the effects of the other herbs towards the organs to be treated and regulates the properties of the other herbs.
+The Minister reinforces the healing effect of the Monarch; the Assistant works with the first two to enhance their therapeutic effects and make them more tolerable.
+Finally, the Guide directs the effects of the other herbs to the organs to be treated and regulates the properties of the other herbs.

-Chinese pharmacopoeia uses various methods of preparing medicinal herbs, such as decoctions (Tāng), infusions (Zhǒu), powders (Sǎn), tinctures (Jiǔ) and pills/tablets (Wàn).
+Chinese pharmacopoeia uses various methods of preparing medicinal herbs, such as decoctions (Tāng), infusions (Zhǒu), powders (Sǎn), tinctures (Jiǔ), and pills/tablets (Wàn).
 Decoctions are the most common.

-A therapy not conducive to self-medication
+A treatment not suitable for self-medication

 Bitter-tasting remedies?